pcagas/hyde/notes/overview.md

 - User group (allowing privileged access to features/machies)
 - List of user specific templates
-- List of running, pending and completed simulations
+- List of running, editing and completed simulations

 When a new user is created a directory is made in simroot.
 All input files are stored in this directory as sub-directories.